pdf-raku/PDF-Grammar-raku/README.md

 text and graphics.

-PDF::Grammar is under construction as experimental perl6 grammars for parsing and  validation of PDF compnents.
+PDF::Grammar is under construction as experimental perl6 grammars for parsing and  validation of PDF components.
 It currently implements two grammars:

 `PDF::Grammar::Body` - this  describes the file structure of PDF documents, including headers, trailers, top-level objects and the cross reference table.

-`PDF::Grammar::Content` - is also under construction as a description of the text and graphics operators that are used to produce page layout.
+`PDF::Grammar::Content` - is a description of the text and graphics operators that are used to produce page layout.

 PDF-Grammar has so far been tested against a limited sample of PDF documents and test cases.
 Furthermore, it has so far only been built and tested against